Nathan939/DeepCodeur/README.md

 It is also necessary to modify the upload.js file by replacing the urls by your own urls.

 ### Django
-You need to download django by: pip install django
+You need to download django by: pip install -r requirements.txt

 ## Author
 **Etienne Legallic**